kriung/dsc-phase-1-project-v2-4/README.md

 ![Alt text](image-5.png)
 ### Recommendations:
 #### Genre Selection:
 Based on the data, I recommend focusing on genres that consistently perform well at the box office and also receive positive ratings from audiences.
-Drama and documentary genres, for instance, have shown both financial success and positive reception, indicating a promising avenue for Microsoft's movie studio.
+Science Fiction and adventure genres, for instance, have shown both financial success and positive reception, indicating a promising avenue for Microsoft's movie studio.

 #### Investment Strategy:
 Consider allocating budget and resources judiciously by leveraging insights into high-performing genres.
 Allocate larger budgets for genres that historically yield higher box office revenues while balancing risk with potential rewards for emerging genres.